VerifyTests/Verify/docs/mdsource/parameterised.source.md

 ## Additions to file name

-Every parameterised case has a unique [file name](/docs/naming.md) with the parameters appended to the file name.
+Every parameterised case should have a unique [file name](/docs/naming.md) with the parameters appended to the file name.
+This happens automatically for NUnit; xUnit and MSTest require the use of `UseParameters()` (see below).

 The appending format is `_ParamName=ParamValue` repeated for each parameter.